Graph Signal Processing over a Probability Space of Shift Operators: Mean fiberwise convolution filters

-Through \cref{eg:wds}, we see differences between our framework and classical GSP on convolution filters.
+Through \cref{eg:wds}, we see differences between MFC filters and convolution filters in classical GSP.
+It is also worth pointing out that, unlike the classical theory, composing MFC filters does not necessarily yield an MFC filter (cf.\ \cref{sec:imdb} below).
 However, there are also common phenomena between them.
 In classical GSP, under favorable conditions, a convolution filter is always a polynomial of the shift operator.
-This observation is important as it facilitates computation with convolution filters.
 We next discuss an analogy in our case.